-On November 3, 2022, the Company announced it was seeking to divest its contract development and manufacturing organization (iBio CDMO, LLC) in order to complete its transformation into an antibody discovery and development company.
-In conjunction with the divestment, the Company commenced a workforce reduction of approximately 60% of the current Company staffing levels (a reduction of approximately 69 positions).
+On November 3, 2022, the Company announced it was seeking to divest its subsidiary, iBio CDMO, in order to complete its transformation into an antibody drug discovery and development company.
+In conjunction with the divestment, the Company commenced a workforce reduction of approximately 60% of the then current Company staffing levels (a reduction of approximately 69 positions).
 The Company substantially completed the employee reduction by January 2, 2023.